 Remember: The quirkyalone movement is a grassroots movement.
 Don’t ask when IQD is coming to your town—bring it there yourself.

-While everyone else is commemorating (or moaning about) Valentine’s Day, you can turn Feb.
+Don’t be a shrinking violet!
+Turn Feb.
 14 into a day to celebrate all forms of love, and to bring all your friends together (whether quirkyalone or quirkyalone/quirkytogether).

 Hosting an IQD party is an opportunity to be creative and to meet kindred spirits in your community who identify with QA values.
 There’s no one right or wrong way, and people host parties big and small, public and private–at bowling alleys, bars, homes, cafes, libraries, and karaoke bars.
 It can be a dinner party or a blowout, a lecture or a quirkyslut sex toy party.
 All that matters is your desire to put a positive, noncommercial spin on February 14.